 How long does it take to repay a home equity loan?

-You can use the Monthly Payment calculator by Discover to estimate your monthly payments with different term options.
+You can use the monthly payment calculator from Discover to estimate your monthly payments with different term options.

-To use the calculator, you are asked to enter your home value, remaining mortgage balance, and credit score to determine how much the home equity and credit that you inputted will allow you to borrow.
-In general, the shorter your term, the higher your monthly payments will be.
-However, you will pay fewer interest charges over the life of the loan with a shorter term.
+To use the calculator, you will enter your home value, remaining mortgage balance, and credit score to determine how much your home equity value and credit will allow you to borrow.
+It’s likely that with a shorter term your monthly payments will be higher, but you will pay fewer interest charges over the life of the loan.

 Can you pay off a home equity loan before the term expires?

 Some lenders may include a prepayment penalty if you pay off your home equity loan before the term expires.
-A prepayment penalty is meant to protect the lender in the event you pay early and they lose revenue over time.
-The prepayment penalty may be based on a percentage of your remaining mortgage balance, or it may be calculated based on a certain number of months’ interest.
+A prepayment penalty is meant to protect the lender in the event you pay early, and they lose revenue over time.

 How to improve your likelihood for home equity loan approval